 Prof Coral Dando

-I am an expert witness, a Health and Care Practitioner Council Consultant Forensic Psychologist (Rg.
+I am a Health and Care Practitioner Council Consultant Forensic Psychologist (Rg.
 No. PYL28287), a British Psychological Society Chartered Psychologist (177597), Chartered Scientist, and Associate Fellow.
-I am a Restorative Justice practitioner
+I am a Restorative Justice practitioner and a national Teaching Fellow.

-My area of research is best described as applied social cognition.
-That is, how complex cognitive processes and associated behaviours - eyewitness memory; decision making; verbal deception; intelligence gathering - are impacted by the social contexts in which they occur.
-I am concerned with how the environments within which these cognitions occur might be managed and manipulated to best effect.
-I have a particular interest in forensic and security contexts.
+My area of research is best described as forensic cognition and how complex cognitive processes such as eyewitness memory, verbal deception, and human intelligence gathering are impacted by the forensic contexts in which they occur.
+I am concerned with how environments and behaviours can be managed and manipulated to best effect.
+I have a particular interest in forensic, investigative and security contexts.

 2020 - Home Office Police STAR Board fund: £89,000.
 Understanding the impact of county lines: Enhancing investigative methods, sentencing deterrents and evidence based analysis